Doctor of Philosophy

 March 1 for Fall Admission

-- Submission of three letters of reference from individuals familiar with the applicant's academic and professional background and experience in nursing practice, specifying in detail the applicant's capabilities for graduate study.
+- Submission of three letters of reference from individuals (doctoral level nursing individuals preferred) familiar with the applicant's academic/professional background and experience in nursing practice, specifying in detail the applicant's capabilities for doctoral study.